amazon-science/Automatic-Table-to-Graph-Generation/web_app/README.md

 ```

 #### Option 2: Direct Streamlit command
-If you prefer to run Streamlit directly, you'll need to set the PYTHONPATH for all required modulesst:
+If you prefer to run Streamlit directly (no startup feedback), you'll need to set the PYTHONPATH for all required modules:
 ```bash
 # From the root directory (Automatic-Table-to-Graph-Generation)
 export PYTHONPATH=$(pwd):$(pwd)/multi-table-benchmark